We answer your questions

 Communications between users and the platform are made using secure communication protocols (SSL).

-Additionally, the document is signed with an electronic certificate and a timestamp is applied, issued by a certified authority (TSA), which protects the document against possible alterations and allows its integrity to be verified in the future.
+Additionally, the document is signed with an electronic certificate and a time stamps is applied, issued by a certified authority (TSA), which protects the document against possible alterations and allows its integrity to be verified in the future.

 MyRubric stores a copy of the time stamps issued as further evidence of the electronic signature process.